Skip to main content

 Pre-license: 72 hours, DSPS-approved

-Wisconsin real estate exam — frequently asked questions
+Wisconsin real estate exam — your questions answered

-How many questions are on the Wisconsin real estate exam?
+How many questions are on the Wisconsin real estate exam, and how long is it?

-What is the passing score on the Wisconsin real estate exam?
+What is the passing score on the Wisconsin exam?

 How many pre-license hours does Wisconsin require?

-Wisconsin requires 72 hours of DSPS-approved pre-license education through a school approved by the Wisconsin Department of Safety and Professional Services (DSPS) before you can sit for the Salesperson exam.
+Wisconsin requires 72 hours of pre-license education from a school approved by the Department of Safety and Professional Services (DSPS) before you can sit for the salesperson exam.

 Money-back Pass Guarantee

-Pass the Wisconsin PSI exam on your first try.
+Pass the Wisconsin Pearson VUE exam on your first try.

 Click2CE Assistant